 The Company predominantly access capital/ funding by means of term loans from banks, issuances of redeemable non-convertible debentures on a private and or public placement basis, issuances of commercial paper and cash credit facilities from banks including working capital loans.
 The Company has in the past issued secured redeemable non-convertible debentures on a private placement basis as a means to access capital/funding for its Gold loan business.
 The Company utilises funds from a number of credit providers, including nationalized banks and private Indian banks, and its track record of prompt debt servicing has allowed it to establish and maintain strong relationships with these financial institutions.
 The Company also issued subordinated debt which is considered as Tier II Capital of the Company.
 The Company has /undertaken securitization/ assignment transactions to increase the efficient use of its capital and as a cost effective source of funds.
-As of March 31, 2019, the total secured borrowings utilised by the Company aggregated to ₹8,18,544.68 lakhs and unsecured borrowings utilised by our Company aggregated to ₹2,73,028.69 lakhs and outstanding securitization of ₹31,934.46 lakhs (pass through certification).
-Further, as of September 30, 2019, the total secured borrowings utilised by the Company aggregated to ₹86,76,707 lakhs and unsecured borrowings utilised by our Company aggregated to ₹2,62,444 lakhs and outstanding securitization of ₹35,159 lakhs (pass through certification).
+As of March 31, 2019, the total secured borrowings utilised by the Company aggregated to ₹8,18,544.68 lakhs and unsecured borrowings utilised by the Company aggregated to ₹8,18,544.68 lakhs and unsecured borrowings utilised by the Company aggregated to ₹2,73,028.69 lakhs and outstanding securitization of ₹31,934.46 lakhs (pass through certification).
+Further, as of September 30, 2019, the total secured borrowings utilised by the Company aggregated to ₹2,62,444 lakhs and outstanding securitization of ₹35,159 lakhs (pass through certification).

-As on date of the Draft Prospectus, the Company has been assigned CRISIL A (Stable) rating by CRISIL, CARE A- (Stable) rating by CARE and BWR A+(Stable) rating by Brickworks for our bank facilities, CRISIL A/Stable rating by CRISIL and BWRA+ (Stable) rating by Brickworks for its various non-convertible debt instruments, CRISIL BBB+/Stable rating by CRISIL for ₹14,400 lakh perpetual bonds and BWR A (Stable) rating by Brickworks for ₹26,400 lakh perpetual bonds and CRISIL A1 rating by CRISIL for its short term debt programme.
+As on date of the Draft Prospectus, the Company has been assigned CRISIL A (Stable) rating by CRISIL and BWR A+(Stable) rating by Brickworks for our bank facilities, CRISIL A/Stable rating by CRISIL and BWRA+ (Stable) rating by Brickworks for its various non-convertible debt instruments, CRISIL BBB+/Stable rating by CRISIL for ₹14,400 lakh perpetual bonds and BWR A (Stable) rating by Brickworks for ₹26,400 lakh perpetual bonds and CRISIL A1 rating by CRISIL for its short term debt programme.
 Brickworks has assigned a BWR A1+ (Outlook: Stable) rating for our short term debt programme and BWR A (Outlook: Stable) rating for our perpetual debt instruments.